chrisgladd/AcmeMessaging/README.md

 A Simple AngularJS Demo for WeConvene.

-Built on Ubuntu with gVim, Compass, Sass and Testacular
+Built on Ubuntu using gVim, Compass, Sass and Testacular

 To Run Unit Tests: